ffd8/cli-for-artists-and-designers/README.md

 ### CLI Program
 We enter these commands into the...
 Command-Line **Interface**.

-- MacOS, the built-in CLI is Terminal, sitting in your Utilities directory.
+- MacOS, the built-in CLI is Terminal, in your Utilities directory ([iTerm](https://www.iterm2.com) is also nice).
 - Windows, the built-in CLI is CMD, but you may want [msys2](https://www.msys2.org) + [conemu](https://conemu.github.io).
 - Linux, *yeah yeah...*